 - Laerdal Suction Units – To remove fluid from the back of the throat.

 - Scoop – used to pick a casualty up from the ground, and used to protect the C-spine.

 - Spinal Board – Used to extract a casualty out from a vehicle following an RTC.

-- Evac-Mat – To move a patient, can move up to 50 stone safely down stairs.
+- Evac-Mat – To move a patient, can move up to 50 stone safely down stairs and off stage.

 - Kendrick Extraction Device – Used to protect a casualties spine in an RTC, and used as a pelvic splint.

 - Kendrick Traction Device – Used to straighten a leg after a break

 - Maternity Packs – Fingers crossed we don’t have to use these every day.

 - Vacuum Mattress – to ensure patient safety and effective immobilisation.

 - Vacuum Splints – as above, but a much better way to immobilise a limb.